-[Rule 3-1] Any XML instance that validates against a correct NIEM schema subset will always validate against the entire NIEM reference schema set from which that subset was created.

-[Rule 3-2] NIEM subsets may omit elements with zero cardinality and adjust the cardinality of elements in reference schemas from which they are derived, as long as the subset property is maintained.

-[Rule 3-3] NIEM subset schemas may omit all xsd:annotation elements that are in the NIEM reference schema from which it is derived.

-[Rule 3-4] Each schema in a schema subset derived from a schema reference set bears the same (target) namespace as the schema in the reference set on which it is based.

-[Rule 3-5] A schema contained in a reference schema set may be omitted from a derived subset, if and only if ALL of the following conditions are true within that schema:

-• No elements/attributes declared or types defined in the schema are required for business exchange purposes.
-AND

-• No elements/attributes declared or types defined in the schema are required to support other elements or types within the subset for exchange purposes; in other words, no references to elements or types in the schema exist in any other schema of the subset.

-[Rule 3-5.1] If a schema in a reference schema set has been omitted from a derived subset, then every xsd:import occurrence of that schema MUST be removed from all schemas within the subset.

-[Rule 3-6] An IEPD MUST contain at least one exchange schema artifact that declares at least one top-level root element for IEP instances specified by the IEPD.

-[Rule 3-7] An IEPD exchange schema MUST NOT declare any XML element that is not intended for use as an IEP root element.

-[Rule 3-8] A constraint schema bears a target namespace that has been previously assigned by a reference schema, extension schema, or exchange schema, or is a schema that is intended to support a constraint schema that has such a target namespace.

-[Rule 3-9] A NIEM-conforming IEPD or EIEM MUST contain at least one schema that is either a NIEM reference schema or a subset derived from a NIEM reference schema.

-[Rule 3-10] A NIEM IEPD MUST contain at least one valid sample XML instance (i.e., IEP) artifact for each exchange schema element that can be the root of a corresponding IEP.

-[Rule 4-1] An MPD MUST contain an XML catalog artifact that validates with the NIEM MPD catalog schema (XSD) and that resides in the root directory of the MPD and bears the file name "catalog.xml".

-[Rule 4-2] Every MPD MUST be assigned a version number.
+- [Rule 3-1] Any XML instance that validates against a correct NIEM schema subset will always validate against the entire NIEM reference schema set from which that subset was created. - [Rule 3-2] NIEM subsets may omit elements with zero cardinality and adjust the cardinality of elements in reference schemas from which they are derived, as long as the subset property is maintained. - [Rule 3-3] NIEM subset schemas may omit all xsd:annotation elements that are in the NIEM reference schema from which it is derived. - [Rule 3-4] Each schema in a schema subset derived from a schema reference set bears the same (target) namespace as the schema in the reference set on which it is based. - [Rule 3-5.1] A schema contained in a reference schema set may be omitted from a derived subset, if and only if ALL of the following conditions are true within that schema: - No elements/attributes declared or types defined in the schema are required for business exchange purposes.
+AND - No elements/attributes declared or types defined in the schema are required to support other elements or types within the subset for exchange purposes; in other words, no references to elements or types in the schema exist in any other schema of the subset. - [Rule 3-5.2] If a schema in a reference schema set has been omitted from a derived subset, then every xsd:import occurrence of that schema MUST be removed from all schemas within the subset. - [Rule 3-6] An IEPD MUST contain at least one exchange schema artifact that declares at least one top-level root element for IEP instances specified by the IEPD. - [Rule 3-7] An IEPD exchange schema MUST NOT declare any XML element that is not intended for use as an IEP root element. - [Rule 3-8] An MPD MUST contain one and only one base schema set. - [Rule 3-9] A constraint schema bears a target namespace that has been previously assigned by a reference schema, extension schema, or exchange schema, or is a schema that is intended to support a constraint schema that has such a target namespace. - [Rule 3-10] A NIEM-conformant IEPD or EIEM MUST contain at least one schema that is either a NIEM reference schema or a subset derived from a NIEM reference schema. - [Rule 3-11] A NIEM IEPD MUST contain at least one valid sample XML instance (i.e., IEP) artifact for each exchange schema element that can be the root of a corresponding IEP. - [Rule 4-1] An MPD MUST contain an XML mpd-catalog artifact that validates with the NIEM MPD catalog schema (XSD) and that resides in the root directory of the MPD and bears the file name "mpd-catalog.xml". - [Rule 4-2] Every MPD MUST be assigned a version number.